ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 With division, another thing to watch out for is dividing by 0.
 An attempt to divide an integer by zero will result in an **ArithmeticException** error message.
 Try it in one of the active code windows above.

 Operators can be used to create compound expressions with more than one operator.
 You can either use a literal value which is a fixed value like 2, or variables in them.
-When compound expressions are evaluated, **operator precedence** rules are used, so that \*, /, and % are done before + and -.
+When compound expressions are evaluated, **operator precedence** rules are used, just like when we do math (remember PEMDAS?), so that ``*``, ``/``, and ``%`` are done before ``+`` and ``-``.
 However, anything in parentheses is done first.
-It doesn't hurt to put in extra parentheses if you are unsure as to what will be done first.
+It doesn't hurt to put in extra parentheses if you are unsure as to what will be done first or just to make it more clear.

 |CodingEx| **Coding Exercise:**